Herman ring: Period 2 Herman ring

 then the period of one of the Herman ring of ga,b,c is 3.

 Shishikura also given an example: a rational function which possesses a Herman ring with period 2, but the parameters showed above are different from his.

-Period 5 Hermann ring
+Period 5 Herman ring

 So there is a question: How to find the formulas of the rational functions which possess Herman rings with higher period?

 This question can be answered (for any period > 0) by using the Mandelbrot set for the rational functions ga,b,c.
 The classic Mandelbrot set (for quadratic polynomials) is approximated by iterating the critical point for each such polynomial, and identifying the polynomials for which the iterates of the critical point do not converge to infinity.
 Similarly a Mandelbrot set can be defined for the set of rational functions ga,b,c by distinguishing between the values of (a,b,c) in complex 3-space for which all the three critical points (i.e. points where the derivative vanishes) of the function converge to infinity, and the values whose critical points do not all converge to infinity.